-24 But, as time flew, when I worked at the 25 office, I've seen poverty, I've seen lack of housing, lack
+But, as time flew, when I worked at the

-At the last election of November 15, 1993, four new councillors were elected.
-Shortly after that, the four new councillors discovered major discrepancies in a band financial records and evidence of mismanagement.
-There was a lot of misappropriation of funds.

-A decision was made on March 18, 1994, by majority of council of the quorum to have the chief signing authority revoked.
-This decision was enforced by the legitimate band council resolution of the Indian Affairs on March 23rd, 1994.
-In accordance with this decision, band financial records were to be seized by a quorum for an independent audit.

-On March 25th, 1994, the chief incited his supporters to break into the band office and destroy band financial records before they were -- could be seized.
-Since March 25th, 1994, the following incidents have occurred: break and enter at the band office; burning of documents; barricade of the band office; assault on quorum members; unlawful confinement of quorum members; threatening and terrorizing quorum residents.
-All of the above was committed by the chief supporters.
+office, I've seen poverty, I've seen lack of housing, lack 1 of, you know, pretty much everything, and money wasn't 2 flowing as it should.
+Our elders were sleeping in their 3 4 jackets just to keep warm.
+I mean, these are old people.
+And, stuff like that I did not -- I didn't like seeing 5 stuff like that, and I thought, well, what's going on?
+6 You know -- there was no bad meetings 7 happening, there was no reports as to where the monies were 8 going.
+But, just to make things -- I want to clarify what 9 10 really took place back in 1996.
+And, I need glasses here.
+I need Canada to listen.
+You know, there's two sides of 11 12 the story.
+At the last election of November 15, 1993, 13 four new councillors were elected.
+Shortly after that, the 14 four new councillors discovered major discrepancies in a 15 band financial records and evidence of mismanagement.
+16 There was a lot of misappropriation of funds.
+17 A decision was made on March 18, 1994, by 18 19 majority of council of the quorum to have the chief signing authority revoked.
+This decision was enforced by the 20 legitimate band council resolution of the Indian Affairs on 21 March 23rd, 1994.
+In accordance with this decision, band 22 financial records were to be seized by a quorum for an 23 independent audit.
+24 25 On March 25th, 1994, the chief incited his supporters to break into the band office and destroy band 1 financial records before they were -- could be seized.
+2 Since March 25th, 1994, the following incidents have 3 4 occurred: break and enter at the band office; burning of documents; barricade of the band office; assault on quorum 5 members; unlawful confinement of quorum members; 6 threatening and terrorizing quorum residents.
+All of the 7 above was committed by the chief supporters.
+8

-8 The chief lied to the public, Indian Affairs 9 and band members.
-He has misled the people into believing 10 that he has support of the majority of band members when in 11 actuality, the majority were undecided because the lack of 12 information.
+9 The chief lied to the public, Indian Affairs 10 and band members.
+He has misled the people into believing 11 that he has support of the majority of band members when in 12 actuality, the majority were undecided because the lack of 13 information.